kiendo96/learn-devops/AWS/Document/AWS-all/CloudFront/CDN.md

 - Có thể add/modify/remove header hoặc query string để optimize caching, tăng performance.
 Ngoài ra có thể cấu hình CloudFront sign hoặc encrypt request để bảo vệ backend khỏi những access unauthorized
 - Origin request policy hữu dụng khi có kiến trúc backend phức tạp
 >VD: Có nhiều loại origin server

+# CloudFront Geo Restriction
+- Prevent users in specific geographic locations from accessing content
+- `Whitelist`: Allow your users to access your content only if they're in one of the countries on a list of approved countries
+- `Blacklist`: Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries
+- The `country` is determined using a 3rd party Geo-IP database
+- Use case: Copyright Laws to control access to content